Main Office

 • those who have little social support.

 So to answer your main question of will my PTSD go away without treatment… possibly.
 The fewer of these factors you have, the greater the likelihood your PTSD will go away.
 So for a handful of individuals, PTSD may go away without treatment.
 However, the majority of people with PTSD need professional treatment to recover.
-The following are effective treatments for this disorder:
+There are many effective treatments for this disorder.

 Therapy